 ABSTRACT.
 The partial (ceteris paribus) effects of interest in nonlinear and interactive linear models are heterogeneous as they can vary dramatically with the underlying observed or unobserved covariates.
-Despite the apparent importance of heterogeneity, a common practice in modern empirical work is to largely ignore it by reporting average partial effects (or, at best, average effects for some groups).
-While average effects provide very convenient scalar summaries of typical effects, by definition they fail to reflect the entire variety of the heterogeneous effects.
+Despite the apparent importance of heterogeneity, a common practice in modern empirical work is to largely ignore it by reporting average partial effects (or, at best, average effects for some groups, see e.g., Angrist and Pischke (2008)).
+While average effects provide very convenient scalar summaries of typical effects, by definition they fail to reflect the entire variety of the heterogenous effects.
 In order to discover these effects much more fully, we propose to estimate and report sorted effects - a collection of estimated partial effects sorted in increasing order and indexed by percentiles.
-By construction the sorted effect curves completely represent and help visualize the range of the heterogeneous effects in one plot.
+By construction the sorted effects.
 They are as convenient and easy to report in practice as the conventional average partial effects.
-They also serve as a basis for classification analysis, where we divide the observational units into most or least affected groups and summarize their characteristics.
-We provide a quantification of uncertainty (standard errors and confidence bands) for the estimated sorted effects and related classification analysis, and provide confidence sets for the most and least affected groups.
-The derived statistical results rely on establishing key, new mathematical results on Hadamard differentiability of a multivariate sorting operator and a related classification operator, which are of independent interest.
+We also provide a quantification of uncertainty (standard errors and confidence bands) for the estimated sorted effects.
+We apply the sorted effects method to demonstrate several striking patterns of gender-based discrimination in wages, and of race-based discrimination in mortgage lending.